menu

 Single target

-Same as before but try to keep up for boss fights, by waiting until your Power Charges almost expire, and using it at the last second, to extend the duration.
-Make sure to save your for the boss fight in areas where there is a boss present.
-Press it right after you drop your bells for a massive burst of damage.
+Same as before but try to keep up Charged Staff for boss fights, by waiting until your Power Charges almost expire, and using it at the last second, to extend the duration.
+Make sure to save your Unbound Avatar for the boss fight in areas where there is a boss present.
+Press it right after you drop your bell for a massive burst of damage.

 Clearing

-Same as before but now you should also keep up your while clearing and use to quickly take down Rare monsters.
+Same as before but now you should also keep up your Charged Staff while clearing and use Unbound Avatar to quickly take down Rare monsters.

 Closing Words